Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Results

-where $g$ is the bare hybridization amplitude.
-We'll find it convenient to describe this coupling in terms of the parameter $\Gamma = g^2 N(0)$ with $N(0)$ being the reservoir DOS evaluated at the Fermi level.

 The infinite system is diagonalized by Fourier transforming to momentum space.
-In this fashion, the dynamics of the infinite lattice is addressed by solving many independent one-qubit systems, each of which depends on the specific value of the crystalline momentum $k$; in the steady state, we construct the results for all momenta from the results for any single momentum by invoking gauge invariance, as described in Suppl.~\ref{sup:ele}.
+In this fashion, the dynamics of the infinite lattice is addressed by solving many independent single-qubit systems, each of which depends on the specific value of the crystalline momentum $k$; in the steady state, we construct the results for all momenta from the results for any single momentum by invoking gauge invariance.
+The key point is that a constant DC electric field shifts the momentum linearly in time (when we employ the Peierls substitution).
+This means that the results from different momentum values can be found by simply shifting the time axis of the results for one momentum (further details are presented in the Supplementary Information).
+Hence, the properties of the infinite lattice can be determined by the results for the time trace of just one momentum.
 The time and momentum dependent Kraus operators (for the time step of duration $\Delta t$) are given by: